 - Evolution: Kaizen depends on incremental, continuous development instead of a great leap forward.

-Furthermore, Imai believes that ideas from the people working on the frontlines of the company’s efforts are more attuned to how to improve process than an outside consultant.
+Furthermore, Imai believes that ideas from the people working on the frontlines of the company’s efforts are more attuned to how to improve processes than an outside consultant.
 Consequently, employees should always be looking for ways to improve performance.

-Imai suggests that making workers take ownership for their efforts will improve their ability to offer realistic ideas to improve the overall business.
+Imai suggests that making workers take ownership of their efforts will improve their ability to offer realistic ideas to improve the overall business.
 Strategically, he believes in figuring out how to increase the effective delivery for the customer and how flexibility helps achieve that goal.

-The Principles of Continuous Improvement Business Strategy
+The Principles of Continuous Improvement

 While the principles are outlined in Imai’s book, they’re worth repeating.

-- Employees Provide Ideas: Rather than management, the ideas for change should come from the workers, who are closest to whatever problems the organization might be experiencing and have the knowledge to resolve them.
+- Employees provide ideas: Rather than management, the ideas for change should come from the workers, who are closest to whatever problems the organization might be experiencing and have the knowledge to resolve them.

-- Workers Take Ownership and Accountability: By giving employees ownership of the process, they’re more invested and motivated.
+- Workers take ownership and accountability: By giving employees ownership of the process, they’re more invested and motivated.

 Benefits of Using a Continuous Improvement Business Strategy